ZCHAnalytics/Microsoft-Challenge-data-skills/connect-CosmosDB-with-SDK/steps.md

 ## 1.0.
 Create an Azure Cosmos DB for NoSQL account

-### 1.1.
-Use the Data Explorer to create a new database and container
+Use the Data Explorer to create a new database and container and add new items:

-### 1.3.
-Use the Data Explorer to create new items

-Here is the result of adding two new items:

 ![image](https://github.com/ZCHAnalytics/Microsoft-Challenge-data-skills/assets/146954022/369a1fcf-cce6-4b78-a21a-c85f9ce894dc)